push-protocol/push-website/blog/2023-05-08-push-missions/index.md

 ---
 slug: let-s-embark-on-a-mission-w-push-protocol
 title: Let’s Embark on a Mission w.
 Push Protocol 🔔
 authors: [push]
 image: './cover-image.webp'
-text: "The Web3 ecosystem is continuously evolving, and the Push Missions program is an innovative initiative designed to engage and empower our community to help shape its future."
+text: 'The Web3 ecosystem is continuously evolving, and the Push Missions program is an innovative initiative designed to engage and empower our community to help shape its future.'
-tags: [ Ethereum, Push Notification, Rewards, Community]
+tags: [Ethereum, Push Notification, Rewards, Community]
 ---

 ![Cover image of Let’s Embark on a Mission w.
 Push Protocol 🔔](./cover-image.webp)

 <!--truncate-->

 <!--customheaderpoint-->

 # Web3, we are ready for lift-off!
 Today, we are launching a new Program for our community to get more involved with Push Protocol.<br/>

 The Web3 ecosystem is continuously evolving, and the Push Missions program is an innovative initiative designed to engage and empower our community to help shape its future.

 Push Missions offer exciting challenges and rewards to participants who contribute to the growth of the [Push Protocol](https://push.org/) by solving technical or brand awareness missions.